Tahir-Siddiqh/Codecademy-Projects/README.md

 * Droid.java is program where I learnt to create classes and call them.
 * CarLoan.java is a program that utilizes conditional statements and control flow.
 * Continents.java is a project built using switch cases to give largest city in a continent.
-* NewFeed.java is a program to show my skill in Java Arrays